department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-analysis.md

   - Marriage types
   - Service & file numbers
   - Student address
-4. Participants accepted the checkbox "workflow" arragement of the form without question; and users moved through both the long and short workflows of the form quickly, with little prompting
+4. Participants accepted the checkbox "workflow" arrangement of the form without question; and users moved through both the long and short workflows of the form quickly, with little prompting
 5. Many participants wanted printable versions of their form submission and/or a confirmation number as proof of submission; several asked for a "print" button

 ## Details of findings
 **1. Wayfinding:** Only one user navigated from VA.gov home to the Add Dependents landing page, and they did so using the search field.
 Though a few users did look in Disability sections, most looked at Family Member Benefits; a few others looked at Records and elsewhere.
-All users seem to be looking for a clealy-marked, direct link, first in the hom page's white quadrants, then in the megamenu.
-Two used the search feature (one sucessfully).
+All users seem to be looking for a clearly-marked, direct link, first in the home page's white quadrants, then in the megamenu.
+Two used the search feature (one successfully).

 A few users clicked into Family member Benefits and Records content pages to find relevant links.
 Some participants given the "add student" task looked in the education sections of the home screen and megamenu.